Subgenus: Dermestes

 7a.

-The length of the urogomphi is approximately twice the width at the base.
+The length of the urogomphi is approximately twice the width at the base (see image of key 2b).
 The upper surface is brown, forehead entirely light.

 Dermestes bicolor